-I asked her what she liked about it (the way it looked, and I agreed, it did look fabulous) and said that maybe we should go drive one.
+I asked her what she liked about it (the way it looked, and I agreed, it did look fabulous and very distinctive when introduced) and said that maybe we should go drive one.
 The response to that was along the lines that she did not care what it drove like, she liked the way it looked and presumably it would drive like any other car.
 I’m sure an army of engineers and technicians had painstakingly developed this new model and weighed various powertrain choices etc., if they only knew.

 Anyway, the date of this story is a couple of years after the Murano was introduced and we were thinking of replacing the Land Cruiser at that time, having moved and not really needing such a large truck.
 My boss happened to have a Dark Blue Murano with Black interior which was precisely the color combination that Allison said she liked the best.
 I approached my boss as he was known to switch cars even quicker than me and had sold several to others at work.